The following process is to be followed for students wishing to pursue the HIMT Associate's Degree or the Medical Coding

 Note: Seats are limited in the HIMT programs.
 Applicants meeting program requirements by the end of Spring semester are accepted on a first-come, first-serve basis until all programs are full.
 Submission of an application does not guarantee your admission into the HIMT program.
-The online application for the HIMT Associate's Degree program and the Medical Coding Certificate program will be available from October 1, 2015 - December 31, 2015.
 Once accepted in HIMT, students are required to complete and pass a drug screen and background check at the student's expense.
 If a students does not pass the drug screen or background check, his/her acceptance to the HIMT Associate's Degree program or the Medical Coding Certificate program will be revoked.

 Information About HIMT Courses